-Sick leave is a form of insurance that employees accumulate in order to provide a cushion for incapacitation due to illness.
-It is intended to be used only when actually required to recover from illness or injury; sick leave is not for "personal" absences.
+Sick leave is a form of insurance that employees accumulate in order to provide a cushion for incapacitation due to illness and other situations protected by law.
+It is intended to be used in the situations described below. enly when actually required to recover from illness or injury; sick leave is not for "personal" absences.
 An employee may use sick leave:

-- When the employee is physically or mentally unable to perform his or her duties due to illness, injury or a medical condition; - Sick leave may be used for an employee's personal illness, mental health, well care, and medical and dental appointments.
+Sick leave may be used for an employee's personal diagnosis, care, or treatment of an existing health condition of, or preventive care illness, mental health, well care, and medical and dental appointments.
 Sick leave may also be used for illness and well care of a member of an employee's family (including the employee's spouse or registered domestic partner, child, parent, parent of the employee's spouse or registered domestic partner, grandparent, grandchild, or sibling) or any "designated person", which is defined as any individual identified by an employee.
 An employee is limited to designating one person per 12-month period.
-Such designation must be done in writing per CADA policy.
+Such designation must be done in -writing per CADA policy.